AUTOMOTIVE BODY & ENGINE

 Articulating video borescopes are flexible and easy to manipulate, which makes them a great tool for checking leaks, wear-and-tear, and castings in areas of an automobile engine that cannot be seen with the naked eye.
 Rather than taking apart various components and struggling with heavy parts and materials, use a borescope.
 They significantly improve the efficiency, precision, and quality of regular automotive repair, plus they can help to save time and resources.

-At SPI Borescopes, we offer the highest-quality borescopes on the market, such as the DG1 and X1 borescopes.
-Both offer the best in remote visual inspection technology with military-grade durability and a strategic design.
+At SPI Borescopes, we offer the highest-quality borescopes on the market, such as The RECON offering the best in remote visual inspection technology with military-grade durability and strategic design.

 This option is a great choice for a number of inspections, especially automotive engines.
-It offers 360˚ articulation, a magnetized base, and a sleek, user-friendly design.
-You can also choose from various different attachments, including 2 different interchangeable camera probe lengths, 1.5 meters and 3.0 meters, and 2 different insertion diameters, 3.8mm and 6mm.LEARN MORE
+It offers a Massive Ultra Clear 6 inch Screen, Seamless 4-way 360˚ Articulation, a Magnetized Base, Interchangeable Probes and Packages and much more.
+You can also choose from various different attachments, including different interchangeable camera probe lengths, 1.5 meters, 3.0 meters, and 6.0 meters.
+Diameters include 3.9mm, 6.2mm, 8.4mm and 2.4mm.LEARN MORE

 At SPI Borescopes, we are dedicated to providing our clients with the highest quality products available on the market.
 We understand the importance that a clear view and HD images can truly make the difference in automotive maintenance, which is why we offer products that can complete a full inspect at a fraction of time (and cost!).
 Contact us today at 888-490-9759 to learn more about our Free Mail-Out Demo Program!DEMO TODAY